datadavev/mnstatus/README.md

 the XML node list with a `status` entry added to each node.
 That entry contain information similar to the output above for a single node.

-## Known Issues

-- Terminal colors are not turned on
-- Sorting output from `nids` is broken
-- Only the `full` output format for `nids` includes the status information